preciofishbone/OmniaDocsG2/blocks/process-blocks/process-context/index.rst

 .. image:: process-context-block-612.png

 + **Enterprise Property**: You can add the enterprise property to get the process from or use the next field.
-This is the way you can use in Omnia 6.11 and earlier.
+This field is in earlier Omnia versions.
 + **Select Process**: Available in Omnia 6.12 and later.
-You can instead us this field to select the process that should be placed into context.
+You can instead use this field to select the process that should be placed into context.
 You search in the field for the process name.

 **Note!** On a page where you plan to add a Process Rollup, you can NOT use this block.